HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Bootstrap is still far and away the most widely used UI framework, but there are other options that have become popular as well:

+- [**Zurb foundation**](https://get.foundation/) is a more minimalist framework that came out around the same time as Bootstrap.
 - [**Material UI**](https://material-ui.com/) is an unofficial, community-created implementation of Google’s [Material Design](https://material.io/design).
 - [**Semantic UI**](https://semantic-ui.com/) is a sharp, simple library that seems to be struggling a bit to keep up with the times.
 - [**Ant Design**](https://ant.design/) is a product of Ant Financial, which I gather is the PayPal of the Alibaba universe.
 It’s very widely used in China.

+The stylesheets and ready-made components of a UI framework are a useful way to start building a polished-looking website or application.
+But when a developer needs to create new components, it doesn't provide much in the way of guiderails, and it's easy to end up with lots of different colors, type sizes, and so on.

+Often an organization will come up with a comprehensive and opinionated framework internally, called a **design system**.

+A design system will usually include a Bootstrap-like UI library with pre-designed components like buttons, modals, and dropdowns.
+But since it's not possible to foresee every component that people are going to need, the focus is at a lower level: A design system offers a set of composable elements, called **design tokens**.
+These might include everything from type styles and color palettes to line weights, drop shadows, scales for spacing, and so on.
+These can be combined in different ways to create completely new components and layouts in a way that's visually consistent with other components and with the organization's overall brand.

 <figure class='figure-xl'>